 Front: Changing front diff oil affects overall steering response.
 Thinner can increase off-power steering but the vehicle may be twitchy and harder to drive.
 Thicker can increase on power steering and stability.
-We recommend 30k in the front diff.
+We recommend 10k to 50k in the front diff.

 Center: Changing center diff oil affects the front-to-rear drive balance.
 Thicker will reduce off-power steering and on-power rear traction but increases on-power steering and acceleration if traction is available.
 Thinner will increase off-power steering and on-power rear traction but reduce on-power steering and acceleration.
-We recommend 30k in the center diff.
+We recommend 20k to 50k in the center diff.

 Rear: Thinner rear diff oil increases off-power steering and reduces traction into a corner.
 It also reduces on-power steering and increases traction out of a corner.
 Going too thin will make your vehicle inconsistent, however.
 Thicker rear oil will have opposite effects, and once again, going too thick will make the vehicle inconsistent.
-We recommend 5k to 10k in the rear diff.
+We recommend 15k to 30k in the rear diff.